NicholasSynovic/prime_metrics-dashboard_archive/source/about/architecture.rst

 To provide an answer to the first point, the :ref:`Execution Tier <execution_tier_link>` is missing from this pipeline diagram is because it simply does not fit in.
 The :ref:`Execution Tier <execution_tier_link>` is purely meant to spin up all of the other tiers by providing helper functions.
 These functions mostly revolve around I/O operations such as ensuring that **CENTRAL** has been created and passing along command-line arguments to the tiers so that they can format their outputs correctly.

 The second point has a more technical answer.
 Essentially, there is no bottleneck in practice, only in the diagram.
-This is because :doc: SQLite <projectTooling>` has a feature called **Write-Ahead Logging (WAL)** which can be learned about `here <https://sqlite.org/wal.html>`_.
+This is because :doc: `SQLite <projectTooling>` has a feature called **Write-Ahead Logging (WAL)** which can be learned about `here <https://sqlite.org/wal.html>`_.
 What these features allows `SSL Metrics Dashboard <../index.html>`_ to do is write to different tables all at once without worrying about a race condition.
 This is an enforced safety feature because every module writes to its own specific table.

 Unlike the second point, there is an actual bottleneck between the :ref:`Calculations Tier <calculations_tier_link>` and the :ref:`Graph Tier <graph_tier_link>`.
 This is because the :ref:`Graph Tier <graph_tier_link>` needs to make sure that all of the data has been calculated before displaying a graph.
 Without this bottleneck, graphs could be presented as incomplete at best and downright wrong at worst.
 Thus, there is a bottleneck between the modules to enforce that the graphs will be accurate.

 This does not mean that every calculation needs to be completed before they are graphed.
 Rather, it means that each specific calculation must be completed before its specific graph(s) can be displayed.
 Thus, if one calculation is taking longer than another, that works.
 The completed calculation can be plotted and displayed.

 .. _github_api_link:
-.. index:: GitHub API overview

 GitHub API
 ^^^^^^^^^^